Targeting Australia’s Pharmaceutical-Grade Cannabis Market

 Asterion has also strategically aligned themselves with PreveCeutical Medical Inc. (CSE:PREV,OTCQB:PRVCF,FWB:18H), a preventive health sciences company focused on developing preventive medicine, to develop new cannabis-based preventive and curative therapies.
 The partnership with PreveCeutical plays into Asterion’s future product offerings, which could include tinctures, oils, edibles, flower and gelatin capsules with a variety of tetrahydrocannabinol (THC) and cannabidiol (CBD) concentrations.

-- Developing a state-of-the-art 4.3-million-square-foot facility in Southeast Queensland, Australia.
+- Developing a state-of-the-art 4.3-million-square-foot green-house facility in Southeast Queensland, Australia.

 - Will plant first cannabis crop after Phase 1 of construction is complete.

-- Projected annual production of over 500,000 kilograms of cannabis once operational.
+- Projected annual production of over 500,000 kilograms of cannabis upon completion.

 - Future product lines may include tinctures, oils, edibles, flower and gelatin capsules.